| |

 conspiracy to conceal public knowledge of their existence.

- Now here is a list of some different things.
-Would you tell me for each one whether it is
+Now here is a list of some different things.
+Would you tell me for each one

 in…UFOs (unidentified flying objects from somewhere else in the universe)?